-Yes No Requirement surer's and app olicable producer's system of annuity suitability supervision include from Model #275: The producer has disclosed to the consumer, on a form substantially similar to Appendix A, a description of the scope and terms of the relationship with the consumer and the role of the producer in the transaction.
-The producer has provided an affirmative statement on whether the producer is licensed and authorized to sell the following products: • Fixed annuities; Fixed indexed annuities; • Variable annuities; • Life insurance; Mutual funds; Stocks and bonds; and Certificates of deposit.
-The producer has provided an affirmative statement describing the insurers the producer is authorized, contracted (or appointed), or otherwise able to sell insurance products for, using the following descriptions: One insurer; From two or more insurers; or • From two or more insurers although primarily contracted with one insurer.
-The producer has provided a description of the sources and types of cash compensation and non-cash compensation to be received by the producer, including whether the producer is to be compensated for the sale of a recommended annuity by commission as part of the premium or other remuneration received from the insurer, intermediary or other producer or by a fee as a result of a contract for advice or consulting services.
-A notice of the consumer's right to request additional information regarding cash compensation is described in subparagraph (b) of the following checklist provision.
-Upon request of the consumer or the consumer's designated representative, the producer shall disclose: • A reasonable estimate of the amount of cash compensation to be ' received by the producer, which may be stated as a range of amounts or percentages; and • Whether the cash compensation is a one-time or multiple occurrence amount, and if a multiple occurrence amount, the frequency and amount of the occurrence, which may be stated as a range of amounts or percentages.
-Prior to or at the time of the recommendation or sale of an annuity, the producer shall have a reasonable basis to believe the consumer has been informed of various features of the annuity, such as the potential surrender period and surrender charge, potential tax penalty if the consumer sells, exchanges, surrenders or annuitizes the annuity, mortality and expense fees, investment advisory fees, any annual fees, potential charges for and features of riders or other options of the annuity, limitations on interest returns, potential changes in non-guaranteed elements of the annuity, insurance and investment components and market risk.
+Yes No Requirement Ensure th e insurer's and applicable producer's system of annuity suitability supervision include: The producer has disclosed a description of the scope and terms of the relationship with the consumer and the role of the producer in th transaction.
+The producer has provided an affirmative statement on whether the produce is licensed and authorized to sell the following products: • Fixed annuities; Fixed indexed annuities; Variable annuities: Life insurance: Mutual funds; • Stocks and bonds; and Certificates of deposit.
+The producer has provided an affirmative statement describing the insurer the producer is authorized, contracted (or appointed), or otherwise able t sell insurance products for, using the following descriptions: • One insurer; • From two or more insurers; or • From two or more insurers although primarily contracted with on insurer.
+The producer has provided a description of the sources and types of cas compensation and non-cash compensation to be received by the produce including whether the producer is to be compensated for the sale of recommended annuity by commission as part of the premium or other remuneration received from the insurer, intermediary or other producer or b a fee as a result of a contract for advice or consulting services.
+A notice of the consumer's right to request additional information regardin cash compensation is described in subparagraph (b) of the followin checklist provision.
+Upon request of the consumer or the consumer's designated representative the producer shall disclose: • A reasonable estimate of the amount of cash compensation to b received by the producer, which may be stated as a range of amounts of percentages; and • Whether the cash compensation is a one-time or multiple occurrence amount, and if a multiple occurrence amount, the frequency an amount of the occurrence, which may be stated as a range of amoun or percentages.
+Prior to or at the time of the recommendation or sale of an annuity, the producer shall have a reasonable basis to believe the consumer has bee informed of various features of the annuity, such as the potential surrende period and surrender charge, potential tax penalty if the consumer sell- exchanges, surrenders or annuitizes the annuity, mortality and expense fee investment advisory fees, any annual fees, potential charges for and feature of riders or other options of the annuity, limitations on interest return potential changes in non-guaranteed elements of the annuity, insurance an investment components and market risk.